Testing for Convergence or Divergence of a Series

 - diverges if $p\leq 1$

-The problem of finding the value of the p-series when $p=2$, i.e., $\sum \cfrac{1}{n^2}$, is called the ‘Basel problem’, named after the hometown of the Bernoulli family, which first proved that this series converges and produced several famous mathematicians over several generations.
+The problem of finding the value of the $p$-series when $p=2$, i.e., $\sum \cfrac{1}{n^2}$, is known as the ‘Basel problem’, named after the hometown of the Bernoulli family, which produced several famous mathematicians over multiple generations and first proved that this series converges.
 The answer to this problem is known to be $\cfrac{\pi^2}{6}$.

-\[\zeta(s) := \sum_{n=1}^{\infty} \frac{1}{n^s} \qquad (s>1)\]This topic deviates somewhat from the main subject of this post, and to be honest, I’m an engineering student, not a mathematician, so I don’t know much about it myself.
-Therefore, I won’t discuss it here.
-However, Leonhard Euler showed that the zeta function can also be expressed as an infinite product of prime numbers, known as the Euler Product, and subsequently, the zeta function occupies a central position in several fields under analytic number theory.
-The Riemann zeta function, which extends the domain of the zeta function to complex numbers, and the important unsolved problem related to it, the Riemann hypothesis, are among them.
+\[\zeta(s) := \sum_{n=1}^{\infty} \frac{1}{n^s} \qquad (s>1)\]This topic somewhat deviates from the main subject of this post, and frankly, as an engineering student rather than a mathematician, I don’t know much about it, so I won’t cover it here.
+However, Leonhard Euler showed that the zeta function can also be expressed as an infinite product of primes, known as the Euler Product, and subsequently, the zeta function has occupied a central position in various fields under analytic number theory.
+The Riemann zeta function, which extends the domain of the zeta function to complex numbers, and the important unsolved problem related to it, the Riemann hypothesis, are among these.

 Proof